“Could PTSD be Causing me to Grind and Clench my Teeth?”

 Custom-Made Night Guards

 Night guards are mouth guards worn at night in order to protect the teeth against grinding.
 This type of mouth guard is different from what athletes wear.
-The idea is that people would keep on grinding at night, but with the help of a mouth guard, it will prevent them from damaging their teeth, because it would be the guard that would take all the grinding.
+Wearing a night guard for grinding at night will not stop the action but it will prevent teeth damage because it would be the guard that would take all the grinding instead of direct tooth on tooth contact.

 Another way to treat bruxism would be doing jaw exercises on a regular basis.
 A chiropractor or physical therapist would recommend more personalized exercises for you to try, but the most common ones that you can do includes the following: